 About the College

-The College of Education and Human Development at Maine’s flagship university is committed to leading innovation in Maine’s PreK-12 schools, higher education institutions, and agencies that support academic, cognitive, physical, social and emotional development.
+Drawing on a rich tradition of excellence, the College of Education and Human Development at Maine’s flagship university is committed to leading innovation in Maine’s PreK-12 schools, higher education institutions, and agencies that support academic, cognitive, physical, social and emotional development.
 We promote effective teaching and learning, identify critical issues, conduct research, and disseminate findings.
 Collaborating with external partners and experts across the University of Maine, we prepare our graduates to engage in ethical conduct, reflective practice, meaningful inquiry, and data-driven decision making in order to meet the increasingly diverse needs of our state and the world in which we live.

 The University of Maine College of Education and Human Development will be a leader in developing knowledge and providing expertise on issues related to education and human development at a state, regional and national level.

 - Our undergraduate and graduate programs prepare Maine’s classroom teachers and school administrators to serve students and communities across the state and beyond.

 - Honoring the land grant tradition, our outreach encompasses the entire state, with a presence in nearly all of the more than 140 school districts in Maine.

 - The UMaine College of Education and Human Development is among the elite nationally ranked graduate programs in education by U.S. News and World Report.

 - Our college is home to innovative research and outreach programs, such as the IMRE Lab, the Maine Access to Inclusive Education Resources, and the Parenting Relationships Research Lab.